 A high-throughput platform to select nucleic acid-based bio-recognition elements for electrochemical biosensors

-Detecting low-frequency mutations within a high-abundance wild-type (WT) background is essential for precision cancer diagnostics.
-Standard methods like qPCR and NGS, while effective, are hindered by high costs, complexity, and lengthy workflows.
-Electrochemical biosensors using mutation-specific capture probes offer a simpler, cost-effective alternative but lack the selectivity needed for detecting low-abundance mutations.
-To address this, we developed a high-throughput platform for systematically evaluating the hybridization affinity between biorecognition elements (capture probes) and target DNA under varied conditions.
+Detecting low-frequency mutations within a high-abundant wild-type (WT) background is critical for precision cancer diagnostics.
+Standard methods, such as qPCR and NGS, face challenges including high costs, workflow complexity, and long turnaround times.
+Electrochemical biosensors that rely on mutation-specific capture probes present a promising alternative through their simplicity and cost-effectiveness but currently lack the sensitivity required for low-abundant mutation detection.
+We developed a high-throughput platform to study the affinity between biorecognition elements (i.e. capture probes) and target DNA, enabling a systematic evaluation of hybridization parameters such as temperature, salt concentration, probe sequence and probe binding position.

-We applied the platform to identify capture probes for the KRAS G12C mutation, screening 884 probes in replicates across 12 hybridization conditions (6 temperatures, 2 salt concentrations) in varying WT backgrounds (0%, 25%, 75%).
-This yielded 84,864 data points.
-Substantial differences in probe sensitivity and selectivity were observed, with additional probe mismatches further enhancing selectivity.
-Validation using a photoelectrochemical assay confirmed the robustness of selected probes for KRAS G12C detection.
+The platform was optimized through calibration, selectivity and reproducibility assessments.
+We then applied the platform to identify capture probes that display the highest sensitivity and selectivity for the KRAS G12C mutation.
+A total of 884 probes, in replicate, were screened across 12 hybridization conditions (6 temperatures, 2 salt concentrations) using biotinylated mutant KRAS DNA in varying WT backgrounds (0%, 25%, 75%) or a biotinylated WT DNA, generating 84 864 data points.
+We observed substantial differences in probe sensitivity and selectivity and found that introducing an additional mismatch in the probe sequence can further boost probe selectivity.
+Performance of a selection of probes was validated using a photoelectrochemical assay on the KRAS G12C target, further confirming the robustness and applicability of our platform for biosensor probe selection.

 Thijs Van der Snickt